srisha03/SentinelPost/README.md

 - Python (version 3.10 or higher)
 - pip (Python package manager)

 Important: The current code version is designed exclusively for CUDA, enabling image generation module execution in local environments.
-Please note that CUDNN and Torch support only cuda V11.7.
-Compatibility with CUDA is essential for optimal results.
+Ensure that both CUDA version 11.7 and CUDNN are installed.
+Please be aware that PyTorch Release 22.05 is currently compatible only with CUDA 11.7.

 ## Getting Started